-36 XXV.
+XXV.
 Discussion and Possible Action Regarding Establishing Standing Committees

-Ms. Madsen reported that during the November 2014 Board meeting, Board Members discussed establishing standing committees, a Strategic Plan Goal.
+Ms. Madsen reported that during the November 2014 Board meeting, Board Members discussed establishing standing committees.

 Several Board Members expressed concern that the additional committees may be an increased burden to staff and lead to increased travel expenses.
 Other Board Members wondered if there was a need for all of the standing committees.
 Further, some Board Members expressed a desire for information regarding the upcoming year's priorities and goals to determine if standing committees were needed.